mysticole928/python/MacOS/python-macos-pep-668.md

   brew uninstall --ignore-dependencies python
 ```

-This sounds frightening (because it is) but this current implementation of
+This sounds frightening (_because it is_) but this current implementation of
 python is currently suboptimal.
-(Broken.)
+(Read: It's broken.)

 ```shell
 brew uninstall --ignore-dependencies python